roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 Models like the Gated Recurrent Units (GRUs) and the Long short-term memory (LSTMs) were proposed, the main idea of these models is to use gates to help the network determine which information to keep and which information to discard during learning.
 Then Transformers were proposed depending on the self-attention mechanism to catch the dependencies between words in the sequence.

-### Q35: What are the main gates in LSTM and what are their tasks? ###
+### Q34: What are the main gates in LSTM and what are their tasks? ###

 Answer:
 There are 3 main types of gates in a LSTM Model, as follows:
 - Forget Gate
 - Input/Update Gate
 - Output Gate

 1) Forget Gate:- It helps in deciding which data to keep or thrown out
 2) Input Gate:- it helps in determining whether new data should be added in long term memory cell given by previous hidden state and new input data
 3) Output Gate:- this gate gives out the new hidden state

-Common things for all these gates are they all take take inputs as the current temporal state/input/word/observation and the previous hidden state output and sigmoid activation is mostly used in all of these.
+Common things for all these gates are they all take inputs as the current temporal state/input/word/observation and the previous hidden state output and sigmoid activation is mostly used in all of these.

-### Q36: Is it a good idea to use CNN to classify 1D signal? ###
+### Q35: Is it a good idea to use CNN to classify 1D signal? ###

 Answer:
 For time-series data, where we assume temporal dependence between the values, then convolutional neural networks (CNN) are one of the possible approaches.
 However the most popular approach to such data is to use recurrent neural networks (RNN), but you can alternatively use CNNs, or a hybrid approach (quasi-recurrent neural networks, QRNN).

-With **CNN**, you would use sliding windows of some width, that would look at certain (learned) patterns in the data, and stack such windows on top of each other, so that higher-level windows would look for patterns within the lower-level patterns.
+With **CNN**, you would use sliding windows of some width, that would look at certain (learned) patterns in the data, and stack such windows on top of each other, so that higher-level windows would look for patterns within the lower-level windows.
 Using such sliding windows may be helpful for finding things such as repeating patterns within the data.
 One drawback is that it doesn't take into account the temporal or sequential aspect of the 1D signals, which can be very important for prediction.

-With **RNN**, you would use a cell that takes as input the previous hidden state and current input value, to return output and another hidden form, so the information flows via the hidden states and takes into account the temporal dependencies.
+With **RNN**, you would use a cell that takes as input the previous hidden state and current input value to return output and another hidden so that the information flows via the hidden states and takes into account the temporal dependencies.

 **QRNN** layers mix both approaches.

-### Q37: How does L1/L2 regularization affect a neural network? ###
+### Q36: How does L1/L2 regularization affect a neural network? ###

 Answer:

 Overfitting occurs in more complex neural network models (many layers, many neurons) and the complexity of the neural network can be reduced by using L1 and L2 regularization as well as dropout , Data augmenration and Dropaout.
 L1 regularization forces the weight parameters to become zero.
-L2 regularization forces the weight parameters towards zero (but never exactly zero|| weight deccay )
+L2 regularization forces the weight parameters towards zero (but never exactly zero|| weight deccay ).
 Smaller weight parameters make some neurons neglectable therfore neural network becomes less complex and less overfitting.

 Regularisation has the following benefits:
 - Reducing the variance of the model over unseen data.